paulofpaiva/linkvault/README.md

 ![linkvault Logo](./assets/linkvault.png)
 # LinkVault

-A simple personal link manager.
-Save URLs, add notes, organize by categories, and track status (unread, read, archived).
-Includes authentication, pagination, and automatic page title fetching.
+linkvault is a collaborative link manager that lets you save and organize links, add notes, share public collections, and explore what other users are curating.

 ## Tech Stack